Nicaragua's shrewd power couple | theSundaily

 When Murillo's daughter from a previous marriage, Zoilamerica Narvaez, in 1998 accused Ortega of having sexually abused her since age 11, Murillo sided with her man to deny the allegation.
 The charges were eventually rejected by a Sandinista judge.

-Today, Zoilamerica lives in neighboring Costa Rica, where she speaks disparagingly of her mother, whom she says chose power over their relationship.
+Today, Zoilamerica lives in neighbouring Costa Rica, where she speaks disparagingly of her mother, whom she says chose power over their relationship.

 Even so, the majority of Nicaraguans back the first couple in their bid to bolster their rule, according to surveys. — AFP